kennedyoliveira/alfred-rates/README.md

 `ratesetcurrency` -> Set the default currency, for use with the comands `rate <VAL> <CUR DST>` and `rate <CUR SRC> <VAL>`

+`rateclear` -> Clears all the cached data, used when there is a new version for removing olds caches.

 ##### TODO List #####
  - [X] Add more currencies info (The script will work, just need some info to validate).